supasuge/VeriVote/README.md

 - **Submission at Hack Dearborn 2024 Rewind Reality**
 - Author: [supasuge - Evan Pardon](https://github.com/supasuge)

-> [!INFO]
-> This is an incomplete project and doesn't work properly nor does it possess "secure" functionality, although that was the end goal...
+> Note: This is an incomplete project and doesn't work properly nor does it possess "secure" functionality, although that was the end goal...
 Only so much you can do in 24-hours

 ---

 Secure blockchain-like voting system concept